Coaching

 About the Author

-Karlene Sugarman Karlene is a sport psychology consultant in the UK and the author of the book Winning the Mental Way, a book on team building and mental training.
+Karlene Sugarman Karlene is a sports psychology consultant in the UK and the author of the book Winning the Mental Way, a book on team building and mental training.